China's massed drills near Taiwan take aim at Washington audience

 President Joe Biden's White House has maintained a tough-on-China stance inherited from the Trump administration.
 That has included more visible support for Taiwan, angering China, which considers the island part of its territory and sees Washington as giving succour to Taiwanese who seek independence, a red line for Beijing.

-“For the past five years, China has been the centrepiece of the United States’ national defence strategy.
-So of course we’re concerned,” one official said.
+China's Defence Ministry and the U.S. Navy's 7th Fleet did not respond to requests for comment.

-China’s Defence Ministry, Taiwan’s Defence Ministry and the U.S. Navy’s 7th Fleet did not respond to requests for comment.
+Taiwan's Defence Ministry said that it was keeping a close watch on "enemy movements" and that it has combat plans to deal with scenarios for a Chinese attack.
+It did not elaborate.

 Although China has escalated its rhetoric in response to U.S. warships passing through the Taiwan Strait, a U.S. defence official said Washington had not seen any kind of operational military escalation by the Chinese in response.